What Is The Difference Between API and Plugin?

 CEO & Co-Founder

-The Internet market grows every day.
-The amount of websites is increasing as well.
-But the efficiency and user orientation, including their demands, also expand.
 This is why, it is very important to improve website functionalities, for example using additional content or adding new features.
-In fact, not every site owner nor user has the needed resources to enhance their “surfing the web” experience.
+In fact, not every website owner nor user has the needed resources to enhance their “surfing the web” experience.

 That is the moment when supplementary software appears on the stage.
 While the API is a tool, known mostly among developers, plugins have become a usual thing for most internet users.
 Just in a few clicks, everyone could have gotten access to different software or multimedia by using various plugins and add-ons.